FortiShield/tradescope/docs/faq.md

 Tradescope does not have a Crypto token offering.

-Token offerings you find on the internet referring Tradescope, TradeAI or freqUI must be considered to be a scam, trying to exploit tradescope's popularity for their own, nefarious gains.
+Token offerings you find on the internet referring Tradescope, TradeAI or tradeUI must be considered to be a scam, trying to exploit tradescope's popularity for their own, nefarious gains.